-The newsletter for Fall 2022 is available here.
-You will find interesting stories on our alumni, faculty's research and accomplishments, new faculty members, and students' activities.
+The newsletter for Spring 2023 is available here.
+You will find interesting stories on our alumni, faculty's research and accomplishments, and students' activities.
 NewsLetter

 Department News & Events

-ME Chair's Message: The Whitacre College of Engineering hosted the Distinguished Engineers Award celebration on May 6, 2022.
-We are most proud that one of this year's two recipients is an ME graduate and the sole Young Distinguished Engineer Award recipient is also an ME graduate.
+ME Chair's Message: The Whitacre College of Engineering hosts the Distinguished Engineers Award celebration on April 21, 2023.
+We are most proud that one of this year's four recipients is an ME graduate, J. Greg Sargent (1982), and one of the two Young Distinguished Engineer Award recipient is also an ME graduate, Ruslan Filyukov (2009).

-Dr. Jeff Hanson, an Instructor of Mechanical Engineering at Texas Tech Unversity, was one of the ten recipients of the Professing Excellence award, a formal ceremony created in 2002 by University Student Housing as a way to recognize Texas Tech instructors and professors for their impact on the academic success of students living in the residence halls.
-Dr. Hanson was recognized as an innovative educator.
+Dr. Jeff Hanson: In 2022, Dr. Jeff Hanson, a Mechanical Engineering Instructor at Texas Tech University, was among the distinguished recipients of the Professing Excellence award.
+This formal ceremony was established in 2002 by the University Student Housing as a way to honor instructors and professors who have significantly contributed to the academic success of students residing in the campus dormitories.
+Read More

 Graduate Student Funding Opportunities